JoeBwonKenobi/Time_Series_Analysis/README.md

 # **Visualization of the Time series decomposition**

-- Using this method, I can visualize the trends, seasonality, and noise within the data set.
+- Using this method, (Time-series decomposition)I can visualize the trends, seasonality, and noise within the data set.

 ![image](https://user-images.githubusercontent.com/117705408/234460931-882bb066-20da-4f7c-ace9-c80f1e7103c4.png)